 About the structure and biological function of CDP-DAG

 Structure.
-CDP-diacylglycerols (cytidine-diphosphate-diglycerides, CDP-diglycerides, or CDP-DAG) are a type of CDP-glycerols, a class of glycerophospholipids.
+CDP-diacylglycerols (cytidine-diphosphate-diglycerides, CDP-diglycerides, or CDP-DAG) belong to the group of CDP-glycerols within the phospholipids.
 Their structure consists of a glycerol backbone linked to two fatty acids and a cytidine diphosphate molecule (CDP).
 The fatty acids can be of variable length, hydroxylated, and contain double bonds.